 What is the CARES Act?

-How much funding for students did the University receive through the CARES Act?
+How much total funding did the University receive through the CARES Act?

-How much of this CARES Act funding will be awarded to students?
+How much of this CARES Act Emergency Financial Aid Grant funding will be awarded to students?

-How much of this CARES Act funding was awarded to students in spring and summer 2020?
+How much of this CARES Act Emergency Financial Aid Grant funding was awarded to students in spring and summer 2020?

 $1,170,917 was awarded to meet the pandemic-related needs of students last spring and this summer.
 In addition to this CARES Act funding, the University awarded $1 million in emergency grants through the Student Impact Fund.

-Will any of this CARES Act funding be used to reimburse the University for its own expenses?
+Will any of this CARES Act Student Emergency Grant funding be used to reimburse the University for its own expenses?

-No. The University has not used, and will not use, any of the CARES Act funding for students to reimburse itself.
-The student portion of the CARES Act funding has been used and will be used exclusively to provide grants to meet the additional need that students will demonstrate because of the pandemic.
+No. The University has not used, and will not use, any of the CARES Act emergency grant funding for students to reimburse itself.
+The Student Portion of the CARES Act funding has been used and will be used exclusively to provide grants to meet the additional need that students will demonstrate because of the pandemic.

 Will other CARES Act funding be awarded to students?

 Yes.
-Beyond the remaining $7.5 million in CARES Act funding for students, the University estimates that it will need to identify an additional $8.5 million in funding to meet the additional need that students will demonstrate because of the pandemic.
-The University has committed $2.5 million of its institutional CARES Act funding for this purpose.
+Beyond the CARES Act funding for students, the University estimates that it will need to identify an approximately additional $8.5 million in funding to meet the additional need that students will demonstrate because of the pandemic.
+The University has committed $2.5 million of the Institutional Portion of its CARES Act funding for this purpose.

-Does the federal government limit how the University may use CARES Act funding?
+Does the federal government limit how the University may use CARES Act Student Emergency Grant funding?

-How will CARES Act funding be awarded for the 2020-2021 academic year?
+How were CARES Act Emergency Grants awarded for the 2020-2021 academic year?

-The University will use CARES Act funding to meet a portion of the additional financial need that the pandemic has created.
+The University used CARES Act funding to meet a portion of the additional student financial need that the pandemic has created.
 Using the funds in this way will help students persist in their studies and graduate on time; it will also help the University meet the greater demonstrated need of the student body as a whole.

-To ensure that students receive their CARES Act grants by the start of the fall 2020 semester, the Office of Scholarships and Student Aid is awarding funds, without an additional application, to every undergraduate student who qualifies for Pell, Covenant Scholarship or University grants of at least $1,000, with each such student receiving an increase in total grant funding of $1,000 for the academic year.
+To ensure that students received their CARES Act funds by the start of the fall 2020 semester, the Office of Scholarships and Student Aid awarded funds, without an additional application, to every undergraduate student who qualified for Pell, Covenant Scholarship or University grants of at least $1,000, with each such student receiving an increase in total grant funding of at least $1,000 for the academic year.
 Through individual appeals, the office is also awarding CARES Act funds to graduate and professional students, as well as other undergraduate students who demonstrate extraordinary need.
 As always, the office is also considering requests for need-based aid from students who previously did not qualify but whose financial circumstances have changed.

-Why is the University awarding CARES Act funding in these ways?
+Why is the University awarding CARES Act Emergency Grants in these ways?

 The University’s overarching goals are to continue to meet the full demonstrated need of every undergraduate student who qualifies for aid, to help all students persist in their studies and graduate on time and to administer limited resources as transparently and as equitably as possible.
 The University believes that the best way to achieve these goals is to quickly and systematically increase grant support for undergraduate students who qualify for Pell, Covenant Scholarship or University grants of at least $1,000, while reserving funds for graduate, professional and other undergraduate students whose financial circumstances have deteriorated because of the COVID-19 pandemic.

-How will CARES Act grants appear in undergraduate financial-aid packages?
+How will CARES Act Emergency Grants appear in undergraduate financial aid packages?